 Since the inception of American media the image of black people on screen has been exploited and misrepresented.
 Black face, typecasting and newscasts saturated with black mugshots are ways media has perpetuated a false and inaccurate identity of African Americans.
 Media has at large served as a tool to dehumanize black people.
 So, for those reasons and for my children and the future of our nation it is my duty to change the narrative.

 Georgia Fort is a two-time Emmy nominated journalist.
-Her reporting has been published on CNN, ABC, NBC, Fox and CBS affiliates.
-Her mission as a storyteller is to change the narrative by amplifying truth, siting diverse sources and contextualizing social justice issues.
+Her reporting has been published on CNN, ABC, NBC, Fox, and CBS affiliates.
+Her mission as a storyteller is to change the narrative by amplifying truth, citing diverse sources, and contextualizing social justice issues.

 Georgia is a mother of three girls and wife of professional boxer, Cerresso Fort.